jjvanzon/JJs-Reference-Architecture/api.md

 *[`SQL`](#sql) `string` concatenation* is sort of a no-no, because it removes a layer of protection against [`SQL`](#sql) injection attacks. `SqlClient` has `SqlParameters` from [`.NET`](#dotnet) to prevent unwanted insertion of scripting. [`SqlExecutor`](#sql-executor) from [`JJ.Framework`](#jjframework) uses `SqlParameters` under the hood, to offer the same kind of protection.
 This *encodes* the parameters, so that they are recognized as simple types or string values rather than additional scripting.

-Here is a trick to prevent the use of `string` concatenation: When you want to filter something conditionally, depending on a parameter being filled in or not then the following expression might be used in the [`SQL`](#sql) script's `where` clause:
+Here is a trick to prevent the use of `string` concatenation: When you want to filter something conditionally, depending on a parameter being filled in or not, then the following expression might be used in the [`SQL`](#sql) script's `where` clause:

 ```sql
 (@value is null or Value = @value)